Classroom Management

 Classroom management refers to the wide variety of

-skills and techniques that teachers use to keep students
+skills and techniques that teachers use to keep

-organized, orderly, focused, attentive, on task, and
+students organized, orderly, focused, attentive, on

-academically productive during a class.
-When classroom-
+task, and academically productive during a class.

-management strategies are executed effectively, teachers
+When classroom-management strategies are executed

-minimize the behaviors that impede learning for both
+effectively, teachers minimize the behaviors that

-individual students and groups of students, while
+groups of students, while maximizing the behaviors

-maximizing the behaviors that facilitate or enhance
+that facilitate or enhance learning.
+Generally speaking,

-learning.
-Generally speaking, effective teachers tend to
+effective teachers tend to display strong classroom-

-not working or paying attention.
+paying attention.

 University of East Anglia (UEA): Rankings, Fees, Courses, Admission 2023, Requirements & Scholarships